ScottFeichter/node-essentials-scott/lessons/lesson2-events-http.md

 - Call next().
 - Throw an error.

 Even route handlers sometimes call next().
 In these cases they call `next(error` to pass the error to the error handler.
-Middleware functions often call next() withouut parameters, to call the next middleware in the chain or the route handler for the request, but they might call `next(error)` in some cases.
+Middleware functions often call next() without parameters, to call the next middleware in the chain or the route handler for the request, but they might call `next(error)` in some cases.

-4. If `next(error)` is called or an error is thrown, the error handler is called and passed the error.
-In Express 5, this happens even if the error is thrown while an async middleware function or route handler is waiting on an asynchronous operation and that error is not caught in the middleware function or route handler.  **However, please note:** Middleware functions and route handlers sometimes call functions that have callbacks.
-They may send responses or call next() from with the callback.
-That works fine.
-But they must **never** throw an error from within a callback.
-That would crash the server.
-They must call `next(error)` instead.
+4. If next(error) is called or an error is thrown, the error handler is called and passed the error.
+In Express 5, this happens even if the error occurs while an async middleware function or route handler is waiting on an asynchronous operation. **However, please note:** Middleware functions and route handlers sometimes call functions that have callbacks.
+You must **never**  throw an error from within a callback, because that would crash the server.
+Instead, call next(error), which properly passes the error to Express’s error handling system so it can be handled gracefully without affecting other users.

 ## **Parsing the Body of a JSON Request**